Dotmailer & Microsoft: Aussie investment with local data centre

 Dotmailer describes the launch as a marker of a significant infrastructure investment to improve performance for customers based in the Asia-Pacific (APAC) region.

-The new instance combines a physical data centre in Sydney, and utilises Microsoft Azure cloud technologies for security and encryption.
+The new instance combines a physical data center in Sydney, and utilises Microsoft Azure cloud technologies for security and encryption.
 Dotmailer says that the partnership with Microsoft Azure underpins their expanding infrastructure – as the email marketing provider claims, they are used by over 80,000 marketers in more than 150 countries.

 Dotmailer says that the launch is a response to privacy concerns; the company’s latest offerings aim to give users the ability to store data within the region.
 This meets the 13 Australian Privacy Principles (APP) issued by the Office of the Australian Information Commissioner, according to Dotmailer.